top of page

 • St. Moritz: Suvretta House combines elegance and alpine charm.

-What is The Best Lake to Vacation on in Switzerland?
+What is the Best Lake to Vacation on in Switzerland?

 This is my personal ranking: I enjoy a good mix of outdoor activities, small to medium-sized towns, and the chance to swim in the lake or simply relax.